 - Responsible for maintaining unit safety and discipline at all times.
-This includes safe travel to and from camp. - Responsible for coordinating all unit and individual activities to ensure maximum benefit to participants. - To be aware of each youth's personal goals and objectives in order to promote Scouting's advancement program.
-For the Scouts BSA Merit Badge program, please refer to the Merit Badge Schedule and Prerequisites List (which will be available on the website before the end of December). - Encouraged to participate in camp activities on a daily basis and help support the overall Scout program. - To provide constructive feedback to Staff and complete camp evaluation. - Expected to serve as a positive role model for Scouts.
-This includes language, attitude, and behavior. - To be an active participant in all camp-wide events including Emergency Drills and Campfires. - Knowledgeable of all Camp Rules and Policies. - Expected to have Fun
+This includes safe travel to and from camp. - Responsible for coordinating all unit and individual activities to ensure maximum benefit to participants. - To be aware of each youth's personal goals and objectives in order to promote Scouting's advancement program. - Encouraged to participate in camp activities on a daily basis and help support the overall Scout program.

+- To provide constructive feedback to Staff and complete camp evaluation. - Expected to serve as a positive role model for Scouts.
+This includes language, attitude, and behavior. - To be an active participant in all camp-wide events including Emergency Drills and Campfires. - Knowledgeable of all Camp Rules and Policies. - Expected to have Fun!